Jeeva046/SQL-Walmart-sales-analysis/README.md

 The main goal of this project is to gain understanding from Walmart's sales data, exploring the various factors that influence sales across different branches.

 ## Credits
+This SQL Database and queries question have been forked from https://github.com/Princekrampah .
+Codes inside "walmart sales.sql" have been created by https://github.com/jeeva046 (Myself).
+So feel free to check out both respositories for learning purpose and obtain good knowledge about writing SQL queries.

 ## About Data